 - 1. Fund Now these will go forward immediately - 2.
 Defer these will remain on the books for this FY and be considered again at either the next selection date (together with any new proposals received), or if new funding becomes available.
-The PI is encouraged to resubmit the proposal at a new call, taking advantage of reviewing comments to strengthen the proposal.
+However, the PI is encouraged to resubmit the proposal at a new call, taking advantage of reviewer comments and discussion with the Focus Lead to strengthen the proposal.
 The deferred status expires at the end of the fiscal year at which point the proposal must be resubmitted to the new FY call. - 3.
 Do not fund proposal is denied and can only be submitted again after a significant rewrite.

-We anticipate that up to 6 RR-IPD and up to 12 RR-R&D studies may be supported throughout the fiscal year across all focus areas, although this number will fluctuate depending on available funding.

-We anticipate running additional SRR-R&D topics per year with ~3 selections per topic, although this number will fluctuate depending on available funding and complexity of the SRR call.
-If deemed of sufficient quality and promise, one of the projects in each SRR-R&D topic may be considered for follow-on funding in the next FY.
+We anticipate that ~12 S/RR-R&D studies may be supported throughout the fiscal year across all focus areas, although this number will fluctuate depending on available funding and number of proposals submitted.
+If deemed of sufficient quality and promise, S/RR may be considered for follow-on funding in the next FY.
+Projects with great student/postdoc involvement will be given priority, particularly those that could transition to a Student Fellows.

-CSES will organize a CSES Focus area symposia in the October timeframe for presentation of all projects in a given focus area and for each SRR-R&D topic.
+CSES will organize CSES Focus Area Symposia in the September/October timeframe for presentation of all projects in a given focus area.
 Presentations and copies of any resulting proposals submitted need to be sent to CSES.
-For the SRR calls, projects will be evaluated by assessors during the end of FY symposium, with recommendations and consensus for follow on funding to be determined as a result of these presentations.